-If, after the liquidation costs are settled, and the company employees are fairly compensated, there is insufficient funds to fully settle the debt, creditors will receive payment according to the proportion of their debt.
+If, after the liquidation costs are settled and the company employees are fairly compensated, there are insufficient funds to settle the debt fully, creditors will receive payment according to the proportion of their debt.

 As shareholders are last on the priority list, it is unlikely that they will receive the full dividend payout during liquidation.

 A secured creditor holds a vested interest in some of the company’s assets.
 For example, they might hold a security interest in the company’s assets due to a mortgage loan.

 If their security interest has been properly registered according to the Personal Property Securities Act, secured creditors essentially fall outside the liquidation process because they have a legal guarantee to get their money back from the liquidated companies.

 What About Those Who Miss Out On Their Claim?

 While the liquidator will do their best to ensure that all parties are fairly compensated, there aren’t always sufficient funds to meet all the claims.

 If employees don’t receive a settlement of their entitlements, they can seek assistance from the Fair Entitlements Guarantee, which is a scheme that allows employees who have been retrenched due to liquidation to claim up to 13 weeks of their various entitlements, including unpaid wages.